thedynamiclinker/ld/Home.md

 ![[ld.png]]

 Hi there!

+Nice to meet you.

 If you're here, you were probably approached by one of our members.

 Maybe they gave you a [[Business Cards|business card]]?
-Maybe the ones where the font was too small and the text was full of foul language and insults?
-Or maybe you met them some other way, I don't know.
-I wasn't there.
+Possibly the ones where the font was too small, and the text was full of foul language and insults?
+Or maybe you met them some other way.
+I don't know, I wasn't there.

 Either way, apologies for their behavior.
 I'm not one of them.
 I'm just the website.
 A website like myself would never be so impolite.